 Whey protein is a popular protein choice for people looking to build muscle or lose weight.
 Milk is made of two proteins: casein and whey.
 Formed as a by-product of the cheesemaking process, whey protein is a liquid substance separated from the solids (curds) in milk.
 That liquid substance is washed and dried into a powdered form to become protein supplements.
 Whey protein is considered a complete protein, as it contains all nine essential amino acids.The human body cannot make essential amino acids, so it’s important to get enough of them through a well-rounded diet or supplements.
 Whey is rich in branched-chain amino acids (BCAAs) leucine (which activates a certain pathway in the body that stimulates muscle protein synthesis), isoleucine and valine.
 BCAAs help prevent muscle breakdown during exercise and are key for muscle building.

 The short answer?
-Yes: Containing 90 percent or more protein, whey protein isolate is a great way to increase your protein intake, which usually leads to major benefits for weight loss.
-Replacing sources of calories with whey protein and adding weight lifting to your workout regimen has been shown to help increase lean muscle mass and shed fat.
+Yes: Containing 90 percent or more protein, whey protein isolate is a great way to increase your protein intake, which can help support weight loss efforts.
+Replacing sources of calories with whey protein and increasing forms of both cardiovascular and strength training exercises to your workout regimen has been shown to help increase lean muscle mass and shed fat.

 Whether you’re building muscle, starting a weight loss journey or just simply want to focus on your overall well being, there’s countless health benefits of integrating a personalized protein powder into your program.
 Gainful has a protein powder for everyone and every diet: vegan, gluten-free, lactose-free, soy-free and anything in between.
 You won’t even have to weigh the pros and cons of protein isolate or protein concentrate — Gainful does that for you.